Solids Management in Backyard Aquaponic Systems

 DWC and NFT growing methods also require some form of biofiltration.
-This will provide the bacteria with biological surface area they can colonise so they can convert the ammonia produced by the fish into plant available nitrate.
+This will provide the bacteria with the biological surface area they can colonise so they can convert the ammonia produced by the fish into plant-available nitrate.
 The biofiltration can be achieved by including media-based grow beds into the system or a stand-alone biofilter.

 How to remove & use the solids

 DIY solids settlers/filters are probably the easiest way to keep a large amount of muck from entering the grow beds in first place.